wang-xianghao/cuPyLMA/README.md

 cuPyLMA: Multi-GPU Levenberg-Marquardt Deep Learning Optimizer Powered by NVIDIA cuPyNumeric.
 =============================================

 cuPyLMA is a deep learning optimizer based on Levenberg-Marquardt algoritm.
-It support multi-GPU execution via [NVIDIA cuPyNumeric](https://github.com/nv-legate/cupynumeric), which is a NumPy-like scientific computing framework.
+It supports multi-GPU execution via [NVIDIA cuPyNumeric](https://github.com/nv-legate/cupynumeric), which is a NumPy-like scientific computing framework.

-cuPyLMA exploits the performance of multiple GPUs. cuPyLMA explicitly stores the full Jacobian matrix required by Levenberg-Marquardt algorithm for performance, which is contrast to the most common solutions which implicitly represents the Jacobian matrix via Jacobian-vector product (JVP) and vector-Jacobian product (VJP) and thus lacks parallelism.
+cuPyLMA exploits the performance of multiple GPUs. cuPyLMA explicitly stores the full Jacobian matrix required by Levenberg-Marquardt algorithm for performance, which is in contrast to the most common solutions which implicitly represents the Jacobian matrix via Jacobian-vector product (JVP) and vector-Jacobian product (VJP) and thus lacks parallelism.

 cuPyLMA utilizes an asymmetric architecture with both performance and comptability concerns.
 It consists of two components and each one holds a seperate set of GPUs.
 - **Model component** hosts a PyTorch deep learning model with its data-parallelism replicas on each GPU and computes the Jacobian matrix.